Kylie Sayce NP

 What Is Lactobacillus?

 Lactobacillus is a group of beneficial bacteria commonly found in a healthy vaginal microbiome.
-Different species of Lactobacillus play different roles in supporting vaginal balance.
+Different species play different roles in supporting vaginal balance.

 Common vaginal Lactobacillus species include: